apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 Based on predicted rating scores, we can recommend top-k items for each user that he or she will be likely to put high scores.

-## Predict unknown value of user-item matrix
+## Predict unknown ratings of a user-item matrix

-Based on known ratings and SLIM weight matrix, we can predict unknown values in the user-item matrix in `predicted`.
+Based on known ratings and SLIM weight matrix, we predict unknown ratings in the user-item matrix.
 SLIM predicts ratings of user-item pairs based on top-$$K$$ similar items.

-The `predict_pair` table represents candidates for recommended user-movie pairs, excluding known ratings in training dataset.
+The `predict_pair` table represents candidates for recommended user-movie pairs, excluding known ratings in the training dataset.

 ```sql
 CREATE OR REPLACE VIEW predict_pair